 Sometimes, you just want to add a splash of lively color to your bedroom, even though it's decorated in a style that generally leans towards softer hues.
-If so, feel free to indulge yourself: after all, the only real law in interior decorating is that you should love your space.
-Here, a farmhouse bedroom lights up with the addition of a colorful quilt and shams.
-The rest of the room, however, is subdued, in keeping with the style.Continue to 23 of 50 below.
+If so, feel free to indulge yourself: After all, the only real law in interior decorating is that you should love your space.
+Here, a farmhouse-style bedroom lights up with the addition of a colorful quilt and shams.
+The rest of the room, however, is subdued, in keeping with the classic farmhouse style.Continue to 23 of 50 below.

 23 of 50

-Farmhouse style isn't one for a lot of pattern, or a large palette full of color.
-The lovely bedroom here shows off a typical look: classic stripes and a simple trellis are the only patterns, while the small touches of red are the only break in the otherwise neutral color scheme.
+Farmhouse style isn't one for a lot of patterns or a wide palette full of color.
+The lovely bedroom here shows off a typical look: Classic stripes and a simple trellis are the only patterns, while the small touches of red are the only break in the otherwise neutral color scheme.
 The overall effect is restful, airy, and fresh.Continue to 24 of 50 below.

 24 of 50